RhiannonSJ/LArSoft_MCRecoTests/README.md

 To look at the particle gun events

 ## VtxParameters
+Old module for calculating parameters which may characterise the primary vertex for NuMuCC events

+## TopologyPrimaryVtx
+Main module for calculating parameters which may characterise the primary vertex for NuMuCC0Pi events

+## NeutrinoVtxFinder
 Main module for calculating parameters which may characterise the primary vertex for NuMuCC events

 ## fcl [folder]